DiedrichsenLab/PcmPy/docs/examples.rst

 Application examples
 ====================
 Here some full application examples, using Jupyter notebooks.
-The life notebooks and underlying data can be found at https://github.com/DiedrichsenLab/PcmPy/tree/master/demos.
+If you want to run these examples, the notebooks and underlying data can be found at https://github.com/DiedrichsenLab/PcmPy/tree/master/demos.

 .. toctree::
    :maxdepth: 1